 While aye-ayes may be solitary in most aspects of their lives, this is not true during courtship and parenting, when high levels of interaction do occur.

 Mating season is not restricted to one season.
 Females begin breeding at three or four years of age, giving birth to one infant every two to three years thereafter.
 A mother will become dominant over males while parenting, presumably giving her better access to food while rearing offspring.
 The infant will stay within a nest for as long as two months before finally emerging, but it will be another seven months before the infant aye-aye is able to navigate the canopy as well as an adult.
 Among lemurs, this represents a relatively slow rate of development and demands high levels of parental investment.

-As partial frugivores, aye-ayes may help regenerate forests by dispersing seeds throughout the forest.
+As partial frugivores (fruit-eaters), aye-ayes may help regenerate forests by dispersing seeds throughout the forest.
 They are also considered to play an important role as predators of wood-boring beetle larvae.